deep-entertainment/safehouse/design/Safe House - Game Design Document.md

 The diary is just an old ring-bound notepad with ballpen scriblings on it.
 They are readable of course, but show the rising pressure and tension of the writer.
 It's fake though.
 It wasn't *actually* written by Jacob Grimes, it's something Calvin uses to scare Marjorie.
 Each day starts a new page.

-On the first page it reads: "JG's diary"
+On the first page it reads: "JAYGEE's diary"

 ##### Tuesday

-The attorney said, I should write this.
+The attorney said I should write this.
 It may help me to concentrate.
 I never wrote a diary and it feels weird.
 Anyways, here goes.

 It's okay here.
 The house is nice.
 But I don't want to be here.
 Why the hell did I need to tag that wall on Cooper Avenue?
 Couldn't I just stay home?
 Just for one fucking night?

 Bah.
 It's soooooo boring.
 There's nothing to do.

-The cops are allright though.
+The cops are alright though.
 They are nice.

 ##### Wednesday